Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --read_depth_range READ_DEPTH_RANGE, -d READ_DEPTH_RANGE
                             Range of the read depth of a real mutation.
 The format is $MIN,$MAX.
 This value can be assigned by different
-                            types: 1. real number ("r"), 2. times of $SAMPLE_NUM
-                            (assigned by --bam_files) ("n") or 3. times of the average read depth ("a").
-For an example, n_10,a_3 is assigned, the average read depth is 70 and the
-                            $SAMPLE_NUM is 4.
-Then, n_10 will be 40 (10 *
-                            $SAMPLE_NUM) and a_3 will be 140 (average read depth *
+                            types: 1. real number ("r"), 2. times of the number of bam files (assigned by --bam_files) ("n") or 3. times of the average read depth ("a").
+For an example, n_10,a_3 is assigned.
+If the average read depth is 70 and 4 bam files are provided, n_10 will be 40 and a_3 will be 140 (average read depth * 3).
-                            3).
 Based on the same example, if this value is r_10,a_3, the minimum read depth will become exact 10 reads.
 If you don't want to set maximum read depth, you can assign "none".
                             Default is n_10,none.
       --ploidy PLOIDY, -pl PLOIDY
                             The query bacteria is haploid or diploid.
 Default is haploid.